Chrislee1996/CourseSearch-Client/README.md

 * Users can filter out if the courses are from a college insitute or not

 * A category bar that will filter courses by subject (ex. math, arts, buisness, etc..)

-* As a user, I want to be able to share my success stories with other users online and tell them what courses I took to lead me success